ridi/cms-bootstrap-python/sample_drf_middleware/README.md

 - permissions.py
 - authentication.py

-2. Override the import path in the files.
+2. Override the hardcorded string in the files.

 ```python
 # permissions.py